OswaldLabsOpenSource/oswaldlabs.com/content/team/tushar.md

 website: tushar.work
 ---

 Tushar Gupta works as a researcher at Oswald Labs, and is currently building Augmenta11y.
-Previously, he has worked as a product designer at Cleartrip.com, co-founded the e-commerce venture Notebit.in and has been an independent consultant to small and medium scale businesses for over four years.
+Presently, he's pursuing a Masters in Human Computer Interaction at Georgia Tech, Atlanta, USA.
+Previously, he has worked as a product designer at Cleartrip.com and has been an independent consultant to small and medium scale businesses for over four years.